 - Big Data and its Infrastructures (Postgraduate – on campus)

-- Big Data and its Infrastructures (Postgraduate – online delivery in collaboration with John Wiley & Sons Limited)
+- Big Data and its Infrastructures (Postgraduate – online delivery)

-- Practical Machine Learning Methods for Data Mining (Postgraduate – online delivery in collaboration with John Wiley & Sons Limited)
+- Practical Machine Learning Methods for Data Mining (Postgraduate – online delivery)

 - Data Analysis (Undergraduate)